SmogDr/edar_coursebook/docs/02-rprog1.md

 newer versions.
 Check your current R version (e.g., by running `sessionInfo()` at the R console) to make sure you're not using an outdated version of R.

-> "The R engine ...is pretty well uniformly excellent code but you have to take my word for that.
+> <span style="color: blue;"> "The R engine ...is pretty well uniformly excellent code but you have to take my word for that.
 Actually, you don't.
 The whole engine is open source so, if you wish, you can check every line of it.
-If people were out to push dodgy software, this is not the way they'd go about it." -- Bill Venables, R-help (January 2004)
+If people were out to push dodgy software, this is not the way they'd go about it." -- Bill Venables, R-help (January 2004) </span>

-> “Talk is cheap.
-Show me the code.” -- Linus Torvalds
+> <span style="color: blue;">  “Talk is cheap.
+Show me the code.” -- Linus Torvalds </span>

 ### What is RStudio?